 If you’re thinking of moving Down Under, knowing how Medicare Australia, the public healthcare system, works is vital.
-In light of the Covid-19 pandemic, you’re probably more concerned than ever about what standard of healthcare you can expect when you migrate.

 I had no idea how Medicare worked when I moved to Australia.
 I’d read about it online, but didn’t really get my head around it until I started using the system.
-Since it’s not completely free like the NHS in the UK, people tend to assume Medicare Australia is a totally private healthcare system, and that you have to have health insurance to live here.
+Since it’s not completely free like the NHS in the UK, people tend to assume Medicare Australia is a totally private healthcare system and that you have to have health insurance to live here.

 This isn’t true at all.
 Medicare is heavily funded by the Australian government, and many services are completely free.
 I go through how Medicare is funded by tax levies at the end of this post.